 Want help sifting the good from the bad before your money’s spent?
 Read on.
-After talking to nearly 10,000 employees around the world, we’ve discovered the 6 aspects of culture to which every organisation should be paying attention.
-We call these Talent Magnets, because they are the precise attributes that make your organisation attractive to great talent.
+After talking to nearly 10,000 employees around the world, we’ve discovered the 6 aspects of culture to which every organization should be paying attention.
+We call these Talent Magnets, because they are the precise attributes that make your organization attractive to great talent.
 For a complete methodology report please see the last page in this whitepaper.

 • The most commonly used term to describe current workplace culture is ‘stress.’

 • The terms ‘meaningful,’ ‘peace,’ ‘strong,’ and ‘collegial’ were among the most commonly used in uniquely describing ‘good culture.’

 • The terms ‘lack,’ ‘poorly,’ ‘negativity,’ ‘unhappy,’ and ‘toxic’ were among the most commonly used in uniquely describing ‘bad culture.’

 • Ultimately, there are 6 aspects of culture (or, talent magnets) that people look for in a great place to work: purpose, opportunity, success, appreciation, wellbeing, and leadership.